About

 , the output is returned as text/plain

-to be available when the endpoint URL is opened directly in the browser.
+to be viewable when the endpoint URL is opened directly in a browser.

 import { z } from 'zod';